-My research focuses on Mexican American and Chicano Marxists and Communists during the twentieth century and their involvement in transnational and cross-racial activism.
-I closely examine their polemics, propaganda, union organizing, and their utilization of the Marxist canon such as the writings of Karl Marx, Vladimir Lenin, Antonio Gramsci, and Mao Zedong to understand how they provided alternative forms of organizing compared to cultural nationalism particularly during the Chicano movement.
-I also focus on how the United States and Mexican nation states utilized violence, surveillance, and infiltration to stifle the activism of Marxist-Leninists during the Cold War.
+I examine the writings of the various groups including their polemics, propaganda, union organizing, and their common utilization of the Marxist canon such as the writings of Karl Marx, Vladimir Lenin, Antonio Gramsci, and Mao Tse Tung to understand how they provided alternative forms of organizing compared to cultural nationalism particularly during the Chicana/o and New Communist movements.
+I also analyze how the United States utilized surveillance and infiltration to stifle the activism of organizations that followed Marxist-Leninist-Maoist thought during the Cold War.

-TA Experience: HST 202 U.S. History to 1876 (Co-Instructor), HST 329 College Sports History (C0-Instructor), IAH 201 U.S. and the World, IAH 203 Latin America and the World, ISS 220: Time, Space, and Change Human Society
+TA Experience: HST 202 U.S. History to 1876, HST 329 College Sports History, IAH 201 U.S. and the World, IAH 203 Latin America and the World, ISS 220: Time, Space, and Change Human Society